A New Hotspot in Shin-Okubo, Tokyo

 1942 Martin D-45 Jimmie Dolan

-This is another extremely rare original D-45, the ultimate guitar.
+This is also an extremely rare original D-45—the ultimate instrument.

-This instrument was originally owned by Jimmie Dolan, a country musician from California who had a hit in the 1950s.
-It has been loved by professional musicians for many years, so it sounds very good.
-Its subdued appearance gives it a mysterious aura that only the finest vintage items can exude.It was made in 1942, the final year of production for the original D-45, and features an ebony rod specification adopted due to metal shortages during the war.
-It weighs a light 1.88 kg and has a stress-free, free-spirited sound that is very pleasant.
-It is the ultimate Martin freak's dream, a truly miraculous gem.
+This instrument was originally owned by Jimmie Dolan, a country musician from California who achieved great success in the 1950s.
+Having been cherished by a professional musician for many years, it resonates exceptionally well.
+Furthermore, its rugged appearance exudes the awe-inspiring presence and mysterious aura unique to the finest vintage instruments, making it a truly remarkable specimen.Built in 1942, the final year of production for the original D-45, this model features an ebony truss rod—a modification made due to metal shortages during the war.
+Weighing just 1.88 kg, it is lightweight, and its stress-free, free-spirited tone is truly delightful.
+A true masterpiece and a miracle among Martin Freak instruments.

 TOP: Adirondack Spruce